yunxiaomr/yunxiaomr.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-PhD at Shanxi University, supervised by Prof. [Ru Li](https://cs.sxu.edu.cn/faculty/professor/1448/index.htm) and co-supervised by Prof. [Xiaoli Li](https://personal.ntu.edu.sg/xlli/) (IEEE Fellow), affiliated with SUTD, NTU, and A*STAR, Singapore.
-Before, undergraduate at Shanxi University as a member of the Elite Experimental Class.
+PhD at [Shanxi University](https://www.sxu.edu.cn/), supervised by Prof. [Ru Li](https://cs.sxu.edu.cn/faculty/professor/1448/index.htm) and co-supervised by Prof. [Xiaoli Li](https://personal.ntu.edu.sg/xlli/) (IEEE Fellow), who is affiliated with SUTD, NTU, and A*STAR, Singapore.
+Previously, I was an undergraduate at Shanxi University as a member of the Elite Experimental Class.
 My research interests include data mining, trustworthy AI, and NLP.
 At SXU, I closely collaborate with Prof. [Zhiqiang Wang](https://scholar.google.com/citations?user=kirB018AAAAJ) and Prof. [Jiye Liang](https://scholar.google.com.hk/citations?user=ElmbPa4AAAAJ).
-I also actively collaborate with (Yuan Fang)[https://scholar.google.com/citations?user=XkBJjPUAAAAJ] at SMU, [Delvin Ce Zhang](https://www.delvincezhang.com/) at the University of Sheffield, and [Xingtong Yu](https://xingtongyu.netlify.app/) at CUHK.
+I also collaborate with the [iNLP Lab](https://www.yfang.site/group) at SUTD, the [FANG Lab](https://www.yfang.site/group) at SMU, [Asst.
+Prof. Delvin Ce Zhang](https://www.delvincezhang.com/) at the University of Sheffield, and [Dr. Xingtong Yu](https://xingtongyu.netlify.app/) at CUHK.

 Feel free to contact me by <a href="mailto:yunxiaomr@163.com">email</a> if you are interested in discussing or collaborating with me.
 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>